yifanwang97/Explainable-fuzzy-integral/README.md

 The three feature-biased datasets can be downloaded from http://ilab.usc.edu/andy/dataset/hve.zip.

+The code is a copy from https://github.com/gyhandy/Humanoid-Vision-Engine and http://martin-hebart.de/code/imscramble.m.

+### Part 3: Select a mask

+We can segment an image using any segmentation algorithm.

 Please refer to the folder